(With acknowledgement to Bradford Telegraph and Argus)

-The £3.3 million pound scheme has created 18 self-contained units, some in a purpose built three story building, Jermyn Court, and some within a building belonging to the Diocese, the Grade II listed Church House opposite the Cathedral, which until recently had stood derelict and empty attracting drug users and squatters.
+The £3.3 million pound scheme has created 18 self-contained units, some in a purpose built three story building, Jermyn Court, and some within a building belonging to the Cathedral, the Grade II listed Church House opposite the Cathedral, which until recently had stood derelict and empty attracting drug users and squatters.

 Already the units are full and residents can stay for up to three months while being supported by Horton Housing Association which gives them advice and helps them to find permanent homes.

 Dean of Bradford, the Very Reverend Jerry Lepine, said Clergy House had been put to “a wonderful purpose” and it had been a pleasure to see the scheme become a reality.

 “It will help people springboard their lives, giving them a sense of confidence and security into their lives,” he said at the opening ceremony.